Skip to content

 • Monthly memberships

-Staff training stays simple.
+Staff training stays manageable.
 Treatment protocols follow clear guidelines.
 Risk remains low.

 Red light therapy also attracts new clients.
-People searching online often look for clinics offering this service.
-Clinics gain visibility without major marketing shifts.
+People searching online often look specifically for clinics offering this service.
+Clinics gain visibility without major marketing overhauls.

 Safety, Comfort, and Client Trust

-Trust keeps clients coming back.
+Trust keeps clients returning.
 Red light therapy supports that trust.

 The treatment feels gentle.
 Heat stays minimal.
-Sessions feel calming.
+Sessions tend to feel calming and restorative.

 • Eye protection when needed